ArtBlocks/artbot/README.md

 ### Definitions

 #### Bot ID
 A bot ID consists of a project ID and contract ID concatinated via a `-`.
 This is used in the config files to identify which bot should be used where or which bot you're configuring.
+For Art Blocks projects the contract ID is optional and as such the `-` is not required.
 An example of a simple bot ID would be `0` for Chromie Squiggles or `0-DOODLE` for The Family Mooks.
 Contract IDs are defined in `partnerContracts.json`.

 ### Required Configuration:
 - `ProjectConfig/channels.json`: